xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures23.md

 ### Reverse iteration over skiplist indexes

 AQL queries can now use a sorted skiplist index for reverse iteration.
-This allows several queries to run faster than in previous versions of ArangoDB.
+This allows several queries to run faster than in previous versions of AvocadoDB.

 For example, the following AQL query can now use the index on `doc.value`: